dmitrysarov/pairwise/README.md

 * "Dense" Where number of pairs = number of combinations of objects
 * "Sparse" Where connectivity graph is checked each comparison step.
 Sampling perfrom in stochastic manner, considering the object "popularity" in sampling probability.

+I use this approach in Cousera final project of "Bayesian Methods for Machine Learning" course.